Creating Your First Deal

 You can rename your deal or update its description at any time from the deal settings page.
 Don't worry about getting the name perfect right away.

-• Financial — Tax returns, financial statements, projections
+• Financial Due Diligence — Tax returns, financial statements, projections, bank statements

-• Legal — Contracts, corporate documents, litigation history
+• Legal Due Diligence — Contracts, corporate documents, litigation history, IP

 • Tax — Tax filings, compliance records, tax planning documents

-• Operations — Employee records, vendor agreements, processes
+• Operations — Employee records, vendor agreements, processes, IT systems

 • Insurance — Current policies, claims history, coverage details